Might and Magic II: Gates to Another World: Gameplay

+Release

+Might and Magic II was ported to 14 different systems: five Western home computers, six Japanese home computers, and three gaming consoles.

+In particular, two ports for the Super Nintendo were developed by two separate teams: one exclusive for the Japanese SNES and a different one exclusive for the European SNES.

 Reception

 Dragon reviewers gave the game 4 out of 5 stars, and 5 out of 5 stars for the Sega Genesis version.
 Computer Gaming World gave the game a mixed review, noting several bugs in the 1.0 version.
 The reviewer, Scorpia, also lamented the simple plotline, saying, "Might & Magic II seems to have swerved off the path in the boring "monster mash/Monty Haul" direction, where ever-more-powerful characters with ever-more-powerful weapons fight ever-more-powerful monsters until it all escalates into the realm of the ludicrous."
 Van Caneghem later got revenge on Scorpia by naming a monster after her in the sequel.
 In 1991 the magazine also reviewed the Sega Genesis version, stating that while easy to play and with excellent graphics, the overemphasis on combat made the game "workmanlike" and "airless".
-In 1993 Scorpia stated that Might & Magic II was "not as good as the previous game on many counts ... only for the devoted hack and slash crowd".
+In 1993 Scorpia stated that Might & Magic II was "not as good as the previous game on many counts (...) only for the devoted hack and slash crowd".

 In 1991, PC Format placed Might and Magic II on its list of the 50 best computer games of all time.